hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_10e6d742-d354-42a9-8c19-ca72846339e7-0_2.content.md

 <!--font:Open Sans-->

-# Retro Robot Background for Projects
+# Retro Robot Project Background

 Looking for a unique and eye-catching background for your next creative project?
 Look no further than our Retro Robot wallpaper!
 This pixel art-inspired design features a charming retro-style robot, complete with limited color palette and pixelated lines.